leocavalcante/observable_state/README.md

-# 🔭 Observable State
+# 🔭 Observable state
-Yet Another Flutter's State Manager.
+Yet Another Flutter State Manager for a Reactive Application Architecture.

 ## But this time
 - State mutations are handled by OO Encapsulation Principle on Plain-old objects.